Module System

 The resource generator supports the --prefix flag for creating routes under a module:

-bun generator/crud users --prefix admin
+bun reeman crud developers --prefix admin

 Adding a New Module